 Hence, it is possible to make our value go up by faking scarcity.

-A famous experiment (effects of supply and demand) found out scarcity increases perceived value in the following order:
+An experiment found out scarcity increases perceived value in the following order:

 - What’s scarce